Dual-comb spectroscopy for the characterization of laboratory flames: System design and implementation

-This architecture provides a high degree of flexibility in tuning repetition rates and spectral spans, while maintaining the ruggedness and transportability necessary for practical field applications.
+By combining the EO comb generation and DFG with this dual-channel MIR detection scheme, the system achieves significant operational advantages.
+This architecture provides a high degree of flexibility in tuning comb tooth spacing and spectral spans, while maintaining the ruggedness and transportability necessary for practical field applications.
 In addition, the implementation of differential detection with a separate reference arm marks an improvement over prior designs, offering more accurate and reliable spectroscopic analysis of trace gases like $\mathrm{CH_{4}}$ in complex environments.